 Best Spots for Day Hiking in North Dakota

 Looking for a quick jaunt with the dog?
-Or an all-day adventure through a national park?
+Or an longer adventure through the cool fall or cold winter air?
 Either way, North Dakota has a hike for you, complete with stunning views and breathtaking landscapes.
 Many of these areas have trails good for all-season hiking.
 Check out these top spots for day hiking in North Dakota.
 Most are god for all-season hiking:

 Cross Ranch State Park 12 miles southeast of Hensler.
 Phone 701-794-3731.